Amina is an award winning magazine editor, writer, interviewer and up-and-coming filmmaker.

 As an up-and-coming filmmaker with three documentaries in production, Amina brings her passion for storytelling to film.
 Her current films showcase positive, impactful stories about minority American groups often misunderstood in the mainstream western presses.

-In addition to film and print, Amina has interviewed and produced audio stories about American Muslims.
+In addition to film and print, Amina has interviewed and produced audio stories about American minorities.
 Her goal is to create positive, powerful stories about individuals like Tariq Farid, founder of Edible Arrangements, Abdulrahman Ali Alharbi, an innocent man who was racially profiled and then wrongly accused of being behind the Boston marathon bombings (and a story which later landed her on CNN and various international news publications as being the first and only interview with Alharbi to date), Hakeem Olajuwon, notable NBA player, Rima Fakih, first Muslim to win the Ms. USA pageant, and many others.

 Her successes in these inspired her to also work at a professional capacity to support clients with marketing, branding and artistic design through visual storytelling, images and impactful writing.
 She has clients in both government and private sectors and brings to bear a wealth of experience and expertise in media, publishing, editing and production to find effective ways to reach viewers, customers and clients.